 Ireland’s Wild Atlantic Way is a painfully beautiful 2,500km stretch of coastline along the country’s western face.
-Majestic cliffs with multi-colored rock stratas resembling the finest layered cake stand nonchalantly along the route with names like Downpatrick Head and the Cliffs of Moher.
-There are all sorts of things to do and see along the Wild Atlantic Way, from wildlife hikes, walking through (or getting stuck) in the Derrigmlagh bog, to water adventure sports along the many beaches.
+Majestic cliffs with multi-colored rock strata resembling the finest layered cake stand nonchalantly along the route with names like Downpatrick Head and the Cliffs of Moher.
+There are all sorts of things to do and see along the Wild Atlantic Way in Ireland, from wildlife hikes, walking through (or getting stuck) in the Derrigmlagh bog to water adventure sports along the many beaches.

 You’ll see ancient formations that have never been exposed to the light of day and will likely be in total darkness, except for the headlamp you entered with.
 It’s a real treat for your senses, especially for the tactile components.
-Your hands are great navigation tools to maintain your balance, propel yourself forward, and something you’ll need to get a sense of how the cave system is changing around you.
+Your hands are great navigation tools to maintain your balance and propel yourself forward, and something you’ll need to get a sense of how the cave system is changing around you.

 Another important point to remember is that you should be prepared to pack in and out all of your waste.
 You can bet your buttons there won’t be a cleaning crew coming in there after you, so please do not leave any trash behind.
 That said, there won’t be any restrooms either.
 Before any caving experience, be sure you use the bathroom beforehand and even consider limiting your water intake so you can avoid doing business inside of the cave.
-Just like any many other natural settings, these caves were formed in prehistoric times and can’t just be repaired if they’re damaged.
+Just like many other natural settings, these caves were formed in prehistoric times and can’t just be repaired if they’re damaged.
 It’s our duty to treat these places with respect

 Ireland is undeniably beautiful inside and out.
 There’s nothing quite like exploring these cave systems that have been carefully hidden beneath the ground for hundreds of years.
-The sound of a single drop of water inside of a cave is magnified as the noise of the outside world melts away.
-The rocks feel cool to the touch and you can’t help but wonder what these sage minerals would say if they could speak.
+The sound of a single drop of water inside a cave is magnified as the noise of the outside world melts away.
+The rocks feel cool to the touch, and you can’t help but wonder what these sage minerals would say if they could speak.
 In these moments, it’s just you and the earth.
-If you’ve gone caving before or plan on going soon, I want to hear all about it in the comments below.
+If you’ve gone caving before or plan on going soon, we want to hear all about it in the comments below.